jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-4-content-structure-and-refactoring/index.md

 1. Moving content articles from a flat structure to a leaf bundle
 1. Rename content section to **blog** from **posts**
-1. Adding table of contents to articles
+1. Updating to the latest `hugo-coder` theme version

 ## Content Article Reorganising